jeremenichelli/personal-site/posts/2015-07-01-building-blog-jekyll-installation-setup.md

 ---
 title: Building a blog using Jekyll.
-Install and quick&nbsp;setup
+Install and quick setup
 excerpt: This static site generator has become popular between developers because of its simplicity and the fact that runs in GitHub pages, a place in the web we the developers feel confortable working in.
 ---